Get my newest recipe via email:

 Click here to PIN Easy Vegetarian Pantry Chili!

-Vegetarian pantry chili starts with a sauté of chopped onions.
-While the onions cook, you drain and rinse the contents of 4 cans–black, pinto, kidney beans, and hominy corn.
-Also, open cans of green chiles and diced tomatoes, and a can (or jar) of salsa.
+This vegetarian pantry chili starts with chopped onions sautéed until soft.
+While the onions cook, you drain and rinse the contents of 3 cans, one each of black, pinto, kidney beans.
+Keep going–open a can each of hominy corn, diced green chiles and diced tomatoes, plus a can (or jar) of salsa.

-Stir everything into the pot, along with cumin and chili powder.
-Add a bit of vegetable broth, to make it as thin or thick as you like.
-A half-hour simmer and you have a steaming-hot one-pot vegan chili.
+Stir everything into the pot of onions.
+Add cumin and chili powder.
+Stir in some vegetable broth–more or less, to make your chili as thin or thick as you like.
+Give it a half-hour simmering on the stove and there you have it, hot and ready to enjoy, a flavor-packed one-pot vegetarian chili.

 This quick and easy chili is more than you’d expect for a dinner that comes almost entirely from cans.
 So, grab a can opener, an onion, and a couple spices–you’ve got this!

-If fact, the most popular recipe here on the blog is “How to cook black beans in a pressure cooker.”
-Running a close second and third are “How to pressure cook pinto beans” and “How to pressure cook chickpeas.”
+(In fact, he most popular recipes here on the blog are 3 how-to-cook-beans in a pressure cooker.
+Like “How to cook black beans in a pressure cooker“, “How to pressure cook pinto beans”, and “How to pressure cook chickpeas.”
+Beans from scratch do taste much better than the ones in a can, and a pressure cooker makes scratch beans freaking easy.
+Even easier, though–canned beans!

 7 cans of ingredients for vegetarian pantry chili